Worldwide Tax News

 Argentina Increase Maximum Basis Cap for Social Security Contributions

 Argentina has increased the maximum basis cap for social security contributions from monthly salary of ARS 56,057.93 to ARS 63,995.73 effective 1 September 2016.
-The employer social security contribution ranges from 23% and 27% of gross salary (subject to the cap) depending on the size and type of the company.
+The employer social security contribution is generally 23% of gross salary or 27% if engaged in service activities, while the employee contribution is generally fixed at 17% of gross salary, subject to the maximum basis cap.

 China Notice on Deferred Taxation of Stock Incentives and Technology Contributions for Shares